bora-uyumazturk/flip-website/README.md

 ## Tools

-I used [react-use-gesture](https://github.com/pmndrs/react-use-gesture) for handling swipes and [react-spring](https://github.com/pmndrs/react-spring) for animations.
+In additiion to the usual (TypeScript, React, and TailwindCSS), I used [react-use-gesture](https://github.com/pmndrs/react-use-gesture) for handling swipes and [react-spring](https://github.com/pmndrs/react-spring) for animations.
+[React-detect-device](https://github.com/duskload/react-device-detect) also ended up being very helpful.

 ## Directions